Virtual Sprint How-To-Guide

 All facilitators, despite their role, need to have the right permissions in both the conference call and the collaboration tool to enable smooth transitions and quick answers to questions.

-Because of the various technology requirements, it is best to have someone on the periphery to take command of the conference rooms and collaboration tools as a sort of producer.
+Because of the various technology requirements, it is best to have someone on the periphery to take command of the conference rooms and collaboration tools as a sort of producer or Wizard of Oz genius behind the curtain.
 This enables the moderator(s) to focus on activities without being distracted by technology issues.
+The more participants in a sprint, the more this becomes and issue.
+Typically, a lead facilitator and assistant can handle up to 15 participants, but any more than that requires the additional assistance of a Wizard of Oz.

 It is better to work with the project stakeholder to identify the team make up.
 Avoid overloading teams with participants who share the same perspective or role.
 Assign attending participants based on these predefined teams.
 Reevaluate these teams during the sprint as some folks may need to drop off and may not be available during the time allocated for the breakouts.
 This is one of the tasks the ‘producer’ needs to perform behind the scenes so that the facilitators don’t have to interrupt the sprint.